lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 ```

 Private methods are sorted by their first mention (earlier mentions go first).

 Mixing public and private APIs shall be strictly avoided.
 However, the latter is discussible.
 An alternative could be to place methods in order of their usage and closer to the first calling.
-I.e., "as an engineer would read" the source file in order to understand the flow.
+I.e. "as an engineer would read" the source file in order to understand the flow.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="protocol-conformances">Protocol Conformances</h4>

-Protocol conformances are added within separate extensions unless it's the main point of type existence.
+Protocol conformances are added within separate extensions unless it's the main role of the type.

 **Do**: